 Jenke Ahmed Tailly is a stylist who has worked with Beyonce and Kim Kardashian, and whose editorial work is largely inspired by his African heritage.

-Alongside his work with celebrities, Tailly is a creative director and consultant, having worked with British, US and Italian Vogue, GQ, Garage and The Gentlewoman magazines.
+Alongside his work with celebrities, Tailly is a creative director, consultant and stylist having worked with British, US and Italian Vogue, GQ, Garage and The Gentlewoman magazines.
 He has also worked on campaigns for H&M and Benetton, and styled shows for Yeezy and Sophie Theallet.
 In 2016 Tailly was the creative director for L’Officiel’s “Gang of Africa” issue which ran with the theme “black beauty matters” and featured singer Ciara and model Iman.

 Having grown up in the Ivory Coast, the son of a Senegalese mother and Cote d'Ivoire father studied marketing.
 He modelled for two years before working as a marketing director and moving into creative direction and styling work.